brettz9/form-serialization/README.md

 ## Special features

 - Adds `deserialize`
-- Works in the browser
+- Offers a pre-made browser bundle
 - Offers ESM distribution as well as UMD

 ## Use cases